 Factors that affect optimum team size include:

-- the amount of cohesiveness and interconnectivity necessary for optimal team performance, and
+- the amount of cohesiveness and interconnectivity necessary for optimal team performance

-So, optimum team size is not an easy answer.
-From experience and research, the optimum team size is 5-7 members.
-The team size that continues to function effectively is 4-9 members.
-Teams are known to function cohesively with a size up to 12 members.
+Determining the optimum team size is not an easy answer.
+However, in general, the optimum team size is five to seven members.
+The team size that continues to function effectively is four–nine members.
+And, teams are known to function cohesively with a size of up to 12 members.

-If you seek effective input, the optimal team size ranges from more than 2 up to 18-20 members, but these individuals are not expected to form a cohesive, highly interconnected team.
+If you seek effective input, the optimal team size ranges from more than two up to 18-20 members, but these individuals are not expected to form a cohesive, highly interconnected team.

-These larger groups are effective, as examples, for strategic planning input, overall project communication, building support for an idea, and so forth.
+In most cases, large size teams form sub-teams and working groups within the team to accomplish the actual project work.
+For example, these larger groups are effective for strategic planning input, overall project communication, building support for an idea, and so forth.

-Groups of people from the same work area or department who meet on a regular basis to analyze customer needs, solve problems, provide members with support, promote continuous improvement, and share information.
+The functional or departmental groups of people come from the same work area or department.
+They meet on a regular basis to analyze customer needs, solve problems, provide members with support, promote continuous improvement, and share information.

-These are the teams you're probably the most familiar with in the workplace.
-You may not even use the term team but instead, say department but it's really a team.
-They work together to accomplish a goal.
+These are the teams you're probably the most familiar within the workplace.
+You may not even use the term team.
+Instead, you call it a department, but it's a team.
+The members work together to accomplish a goal.